 - Completing payment process – The invoice is received by the accounting department and the payment process is initiated.
 The accounting department may use a variety of methods to pay the invoice, such as writing a check, transferring money to an account, or using a credit card.
 Once the invoice is paid, the accounting department updates the accounting system to reflect the payment.

-The implementation of a solid accounts payable process ensures that short-term debts are paid in time and allows you to keep track of your payments in an efficient way.
+Although categorized as a back-office function, accounts payable (AP) holds significant importance in business operations.
+The implementation of best accounts payable practices for a solid accounts payable process ensures that short-term debts are paid in time and allows you to keep track of your payments in an efficient way.

 We now know that a structured accounts payable process can boost a company’s financial efficiency.
-But traditional methods of handling accounts payables can still come with major drawbacks, including:
+In addition to that, poor handling of accounts payables can still come with major drawbacks, including:

 - Lengthy approval processes